Tag: blessing

 Have you ever felt deceived by God?
 How so?

 Depending on the translation, Jeremiah opens today’s verses with deception. פָּתָה, פָּתָה [pathah /paw·thaw/] also means entice, persuade, flatter, allure.
-The non-deceptive understandings of the better fit God’s character, though from Jeremiah’s point of view that may merely be semantics.
+The non-deceptive understandings of the word better fit God’s character, though from Jeremiah’s point of view that may merely be semantics.

 Jeremiah is driven to deliver God’s words.
 He says that God seized him, and later says that God’s words are like a fire burning in his heart.
 No matter how much Jeremiah would prefer that he would deliver God’s word, he doesn’t seem to be able to help himself.

 If there is any sense of deception, it is the common assumption that following God’s words and speaking them means that only good things will occur.
-Jeremiah’s complaint is that he was and a good steward, and yet nothing good is returned.
+Jeremiah’s complaint is that he was faithful and a good steward, and yet nothing good is returned.

 Do you think by doing something “good” you earn something from God?
 If you don’t believe it, do you ever act like it’s true?
 If you do believe it’s true, how do explain the bad?